nhsuk/manage-vaccinations-in-schools/docs/branching.md

 cherry-pick id: "v2.0.0-patch-1"
 ```

-At this point the wip branch can be merged into main and feature development for v2.1.0
+At this point the wip branch can be merged into `next` and feature development for v2.1.0
-can continue on main branch:
+can continue on `next` branch:

 ```mermaid
 gitGraph